Eric-nguyen1402/3D_Lidar_Graph_Slam/README.md

 ### Parameter tuning guide

 The mapping quality largely depends on the parameter setting.
-In particular, scan matching parameters have a big impact on the result.
-Tune the parameters accoding to the following instructions:
+In particular, scan-matching parameters have a big impact on the result.
+Tune the parameters according to the following instructions:

 - ***registration_method***
-  **[updated] In short, use FAST_GICP for most cases and FAST_VGICP or NDT_OMP if the processing speed matters** This parameter allows to change the registration method to be used for odometry estimation and loop detection.
-Note that GICP in PCL1.7 (ROS kinetic) or earlier has a bug in the initial guess handling. **If you are on ROS kinectic or earlier, do not use GICP**.
+  **[updated] In short, use FAST_GICP for most cases and FAST_VGICP or NDT_OMP if the processing speed matters** This parameter allows changing the registration method for odometry estimation and loop detection.
+Note that GICP in PCL1.7 (ROS kinetic) or earlier has a bug in the initial guess handling. **If you are on ROS kinetic or earlier, do not use GICP**.

 - ***ndt_resolution***
   This parameter decides the voxel size of NDT.
-Typically larger values are good for outdoor environements (0.5 - 2.0 [m] for indoor, 2.0 - 10.0 [m] for outdoor).
+Typically larger values are good for outdoor environments (0.5 - 2.0 [m] for indoor, 2.0 - 10.0 [m] for outdoor).
 If you chose NDT or NDT_OMP, tweak this parameter so you can obtain a good odometry estimation result.

 - ***other parameters***
   All the configurable parameters are available in the launch file.
 Copy a template launch file (hdl_graph_slam_501.launch for indoor, hdl_graph_slam_400.launch for outdoor) and tweak parameters in the launch file to adapt it to your application.